PatrycjaOD/odin-recipes/README.md

 # odin-recipes
-Page with links to recipes
+Page with links to recipes according to lesson by TheOdinProject.
+Knowladge to check: basic HTML.